Open-App-Library/OpenAppLibrary.org/_posts/2019-01-21-january-2019-progress.md

 ## The back-end API / sync-server has a lot more functionality

-Many changes were added to [the back-end](https://gitlab.com/Open-App-Library/Vibrato-Back-End).
+A ton of progress was made on [the back-end](https://gitlab.com/Open-App-Library/Vibrato-Back-End).
 When the server runs, there is now API documentation available at `{SERVER_URL}/docs`.

 Thanks to the [Django Rest Framework](https://django-rest-framework.org/) it was quite easy to add useful features to the REST API such as sorting & filtering - As an example, you can sort by notes from oldest-to-newest using the URL `{SERVER_URL}/notes?ordering=date_created`.